RobinLinde/MapCompleteVScode/README.md

 # MapCompleteVScode

 This is a Visual Studio Code extension for [MapComplete](https://github.com/pietervdvn/MapComplete).
 It adds autocompletion and defintion support for the MapComplete theme and layer configuration files.

-Not everything is supported yet, but currently the following features are supported:
+Currently the following features are supported:

 - Autocompletion for the layer names
 - Definition support for the layer names